tobimichael96/telegram-docker-bot/README.md

 ### Configuration

-You have to pass the container the Docker socket.
+* You have to pass the container the Docker socket.

-You have to add the Telegrambot-Key via environment variable.
+* You have to add the Telegrambot-Key via environment variable.
+* You have to add an admin via `ADMIN_ID`

-You have to label the container you want the bot to handle like this `telegram-bot: "NAMEOFTHECONTAINER"`.
+* You have to label the container you want the bot to handle like this `telegram-bot: "NAMEOFTHECONTAINER"`.
+* If you want to make the DB persistent you have to mount `/telegram-docker-bot/db/`.

 ### Sample docker-compose file